grannycart/by-sound-alone_source/notes_and_todos-subworld_story1.md

 * [ ] make sure you only explain active sonar once
 * [ ] make sure you make it clear early on that Hemi is the 'deck boss'
 * [ ] refer to bastian, gregory, and Owen as the 'deck crew'
-* [ ] do you gap a diesel engine spark plug?
-	* diesels use 'glow' plugs if I remember correctly
-	* this is when they are about to embark the depot
 * [ ] make sure Shakes doesn't give away that the depot is underwater earlier in the story since that's a mini-surprise
-* [ ] add 'straight pipe' to the description of Shakes' exhaust after upgrade
 * [ ] Be clear about which person at the controls is the planesman and tank trimmer, and which is the throttle/rudder
 	* (Tank trim panel should be reachable by the planesman, but also accessible by the deck boss)
 		* (Maybe be sure to always refer to it as "the tank control panel")